 Sourdough Hot Dog Wraps

 This recipe freezes beautifully (before or after cooking), reheats like a champion (or is delicious cold), and can be doubled, tripled, you name it!
-We’ve enjoyed these wraps straight from the fridge for an easy, no-mess, nourishing meal/snack on a walk, at the camp ground, in the car.
+We've enjoyed these wraps straight from the fridge for an easy, no-mess, nourishing meal/snack on a walk, at the camp ground, in the car.
 Mmm, delish.
+Makes: enough dough to cover at least 8 hot dogs.

 Check out "Take Note" below the recipe for adaptations and tweaks.